This single shipping container can start powering a small renewable grid in less than a day

 The system can provide around 50 kilowatt-hours of electricity, or enough to power three or four homes or an energy-intensive business, the company says.
 If a disaster is imminent—such as a hurricane that might cause debris to fly into the solar panels—the whole system can be quickly disassembled and packed back inside the shipping container.

 The startup had just finished developing the system when Hurricane Maria hit Puerto Rico in 2017, and it rushed to deliver a container to a school in a rural, mountainous region there where power was lost.
-Over the last year and a half, it has installed another 13 systems, including in remote Alaskan communities that previously relied solely on diesel power.
+Over the past year and a half, it has installed another 13 systems, including in remote Alaskan communities that previously relied solely on diesel power.
 In California, where the threat of wildfires has led to massive power shutoffs, the company will soon install a series of its systems at critical facilities like community medical centers.
 Initially, the company thought that it would focus on the developing world, in areas that lacked reliable access to electricity.
 Now, as climate change accelerates the pace of disasters everywhere, it’s also expanding in the U.S.

-“There’s sort of a ‘reverse leapfrog’ going on, where this type of resilient system, solar and battery microgrids, have gained significant traction in places like West Africa, the Caribbean, developing nations,” he says.
-“Now there’s a reverse flow of knowledge where we are taking what we’ve learned working in those markets and applying it to the current resiliency crisis facing businesses, consumers, and government agencies here in California.”
+“There’s sort of a ‘reverse leapfrog’ going on, where this type of resilient system, solar and battery microgrids, has gained significant traction in places like West Africa, the Caribbean, developing nations,” he says.
+“Now there’s a reverse flow of knowledge, where we are taking what we’ve learned working in those markets and applying it to the current resiliency crisis facing businesses, consumers, and government agencies here in California.”

 It also now sells a smaller “mini box” for a single home, which can be delivered in the back of a pickup truck.
 Since high demand for solar panels means that homeowners may sometimes wait as long as six months, the kit can help give quicker access.
-BoxPower’s system has a four to six week lead time, and can be installed in a day.
+BoxPower’s system has a four to six week lead time and can be installed in a day.

 The newest microgrid will be installed in Guayama, Puerto Rico, at a “resilience center” at a school, a place where anyone in the community can come to charge phones, use a refrigerator, or run medical equipment like oxygen tanks.
 Similar centers are in planning in California.
 Campus believes that this type of microgrid will also become common elsewhere.
-“I think the general trend and discourse in the industry right now is that everyone knew that the energy industry was moving towards decentralized microgrids, renewable resources, batteries, etcetera,” he says.
+“I think the general trend and discourse in the industry right now is that everyone knew that the energy industry was moving toward decentralized microgrids, renewable resources, batteries, etc.,” he says.
 “What’s changed is the speed and the urgency with which things are changing, particularly for places like hurricane territory, as well as wildfire country where the immediate threat is very real and physical and existential.”
 The cost for both solar panels and batteries has also quickly dropped, so that electricity from the off-grid systems is now as cheap or cheaper than electricity from the grid.

 “The incentives for distributed generation microgrids isn’t just about disasters and isn’t just about resiliency,” he says.
 “It’s quickly being proven to be actually the most cost-effective and reliable way to deliver power to communities, facilities, residences, businesses, and so.
-Driven by that, I think over the next five to 10 years, we can expect to see a massive adoption of micro grid technologies across the U.S. and across the world.”
+Driven by that, I think over the next five to 10 years, we can expect to see a massive adoption of microgrid technologies across the U.S. and across the world.”